Cordelya/axemoor-bootstrap/README.md

 $ bash *****-init.sh # run the init script (use the right file name) with "bash" preceding it
 ````

 The first line downloads the file.
 The second line makes it executable.
 The third line runs the file.
-You may be prompted to enter the password for the user *root*, so have it handy.
+You may be prompted to enter your system user account password, so have it handy.
 The file will install all of the necessary software, do initial webserver configuration, and do initial git configuration, including making a new directory, "help" and cloning this repository to that location, which gives you access to the help files\[[1](#help)\].
 Expect the install portion to take some time.
 Go do something else for 10 minutes and come back.

 ## End-user intervention
 There are some actions you, the user must take before you are fully set up.
 They are: